Frequently Asked Questions

 No. A single course may only meet one admissions pre-requisite.
 For example, a Genetics course will only meet the Genetics requirement.
 The Genetics course cannot also count towards the upper division science course requirement.

-The upper level science courses must be a 3000 or 4000 level course (equivalent to junior and senior coursework) that is related to the application and have use in a medical curriculum.
+The upper level science courses must be a 3000 or 4000 level course (equivalent to junior and senior coursework) that is related to the application.
+Applicants are encouraged to consider the application of the course to a medical curriculum.

 Can I transfer into the program and/or transfer credits?

 No. The program does not offer advanced standing or accept graduate transfer credits.
 All students must complete the entire series of academic courses and clinical rotations.
-Prerequisite courses such as microbiology, anatomy, chemistry, etc. are not actually transferred into the program, but they are necessary to be eligible for admission consideration.
+No credit hours may be substituted.

 If I am accepted into the MSU MPAS, may I defer my acceptance to the following year?